Ancient Art Midwifery™ commitment to Diversity and Inclusion

 A Grievance Committee, which includes students from diverse backgrounds and ethnicities, reviews policy, helps develop and refine curriculum, and addresses student grievances.

-The Whys of Cultural Competency Education in AAMI
+The Whys of Cultural Competency Education in Ancient Art Midwifery

-Midwives are in a unique position to reach more women and families than the current maternity care system offers.
+Midwives are in a unique position to reach more families than the current maternity care system offers.
 We are challenged to:

 • Reach the underserved, including members of marginalized identity groups